node-red/node-red-nodes/hardware/Arduino/README.md

 A <a href="http://nodered.org" target="_new">Node-RED</a> node to talk to an Arduino running firmata.

-**Note** : This is the same node as is/was in the core of Node-RED.
-If you already have it installed you do NOT need this node.
-However it will be deprecated from the core in due course, at which point you will need to install it from here if still required.
+**Note** : This is the same node as was in the core of Node-RED.
+As of v0.10.8 you will need to install it from here if still required.

 Install
 -------